thomasglauser/nperf/README.md

 Now start the project with docker-compose

 ```
-docker-compose up
+docker-compose up --force-recreate --build
 ```

 If everything runs, access the InfluxDB web interface at http://localhost:8086

 You will need to do some initial configuration and generate a token for authentication.

-After you generated a token, copy and paste it in the .env file and rerun `docker-compose up`. nperf can now authenticate itself with the token.
+After you generated a token, copy and paste it in the .env file and rerun `docker-compose up --force-recreate --build`. nperf can now authenticate itself with the token.

 Done!